Key Staff

 • These are for staff to recognise positives and issue sanctions outside of lessons.

-• Students can earn signature for both positives and negatives:
+• Students can earn signatures for both positives and negatives.

 -If your child has a diagnosis please could a copy of their diagnosis letter be sent enquiries@coxgreen.com